Anas436/Chest-X-Rays-CANCER-Detection/README.md

 - Docs              - Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
 - References        - Folder to store any referneced code/research papers and other useful documents used for this project
 - Tasks             - Master folder for all tasks
-  - All Task Folder names should follow specific naming convention
+  - All Task Folder names should follow specific naming convention.
   - All Task folder names should be in chronologial order (from 1 to n)
-  - All Task folders should have a README.md file with task Details and task goals along with an info table containing all code/notebook files with their links and information
+  - All Task folders should have a README.md file with task Details and task goals along with an info table containing all code/notebook files with their links and information.
   - Update the [task-table](./src/tasks/README.md#task-table) whenever a task is created and explain the purpose and goals of the task to others.
-- Visualization     - Folder to store dashboards, analysis and visualization reports
+- Visualization     - Folder to store dashboards, analysis and visualization reports.
 - Results           - Folder to store final analysis modelling results for the project.